miraland-labs/solarti-program-library/docs/src/token-2022.md

 title: Token-2022 Program
 ---

-A token program on the Solana blockchain, defining a common implementation for fungible and non-fungible tokens.
+A token program on the Miraland blockchain, defining a common implementation for fungible and non-fungible tokens.

 The Token-2022 Program is a superset of the functionality provided by the